New Mexico fire prompts evacuation of as many as 200

 Sandoval County authorities initially reported that the fire was a controlled burn that got out of control, but forest officials said that wasn’t the case since no prescribed fires were being conducted by federal or state agencies.

-Overton said the cause of the fire was unknown.
+Overton said the cause of the fire was unknown and under investigation.
+The blaze was first reported about 10:45 a.m.
+Thursday.

-Several engines, three air tankers and a helicopter were assigned to the fire, and forest officials said more resources were ordered.

 Several other fires are burning around New Mexico, but most are in more remote areas.
 A smoke advisory for parts of northern New Mexico will remain in effect at least through Friday.